neurodebian/Psignifit-3.x/mpsignifit/contribute.rst

 3. Determine a way to easily install the matlab psignifit version on different platforms (at least Linux, Mac, Windows).
 This requires mainly an idea of how to compile code for the respective platform.
-But this might be solved using precompiled versions of libpsignifit and the mex-interface.
+But this might be solved using precompiled versions of libpsipp and the mex-interface.
    Alternatively, one might think about calling an installation script with matlab during a double click installation.